dfuse-io/dfuse-eosio/DEBUG.md

 #### Changing log levels at runtime

-You can switch the log levels of a given component by sending an HTTP request on port 1065 (configurable via --log-level-switcher-addr flag) like this:
+You can switch the log levels of a given component by sending an HTTP request on port 1065 (configurable via --log-level-switcher-listen-addr flag) like this:

 ```
 curl localhost:1065 -XPOST -d '{"level": "debug","inputs":"bstream"}'